Regularity of Einstein 5-manifolds via 4-dimensional gap theorems: Introduction

 \emph{Uniqueness of tangent cones.} One of the key problems in the regularity theory is the uniqueness of the tangent cones.
 For a noncompact manifold with nonnegative Ricci curvature and Euclidean volume growth, it was proved in \cite{cc} that the tangent cone at infinity is a metric cone.
 A priori, however, different rescaling sequences may lead to different tangent cones.
 A long-standing well-known question asks whether the cross-section of the tangent cone at infinity for noncollapsed Ricci-flat manifolds depends on the rescaling sequence of the blow-downs.
 It is known that uniqueness may fail if assuming merely the lower bound on the Ricci curvature \cite{per,cc,con13} and for collapsed Ricci-flat metrics \cite{hat1}.

-There is a substantial literature on this uniqueness problem of geometric PDEs.
-For minimal surface, the uniqueness was established assuming the integrability and smoothness of the cross-sections in \cite{aa}, and the integrability assumption was later removed in the seminal work of \cite{sim}.
-For more general nonsmooth cross-sections, the uniqueness of cones $\RR \times C(\mathbb{S}^p \times \mathbb{S}^q)$ for $p+q \ge7$ was proved in \cite{sim94}.
-Only very recently was the uniqueness of the cylindrical Simons cone, $\RR \times C(\mathbb{S}^3 \times \mathbb{S}^3)$ established in \cite{sze20}.
-The case $\RR \times C(\mathbb{S}^2 \times \mathbb{S}^4) $ was subsequently addressed in \cite{ftw}.
-See also the uniqueness for two-dimensional area-minimizing integral currents \cite{whi}.
-Analogous uniqueness problems arise in other geometric PDEs, for example, mean curvature flow \cite{sch14,cim,cm15,cs21,cm23,lz}, and Ricci flow \cite{sw,cmz,lw,cm25,fla} and the references therein.
+Such uniqueness for noncollapsed Ricci-flat manifolds was first established by Cheeger-Tian \cite{ct} under the assumption that the cross-sections of all tangent cones are smooth and integrable.
+Two decades later, Colding-Minicozzi \cite{cm14} proved uniqueness assuming only that a single tangent cone is smooth, using the Łojasiewicz-Simon inequality.
+See also the related developments \cite{ksz24,yz25}.
+By contrast, when the cone has a nonsmooth cross-section -- most notably for cones that split off a line $\mathbb{R}\times C(Z)$ -- the theory remains far less developed.
+In the Kähler-Einstein setting, Donaldson-Sun \cite{ds17} established uniqueness of tangent cones by means of algebro-geometric methods.

-For noncollapsed Ricci-flat manifolds, Cheeger-Tian \cite{ct} proved uniqueness under the assumption that the cross-sections of all tangent cones are smooth and integrable; later Colding-Minicozzi \cite{cm14} established uniqueness assuming only that one tangent cone is smooth.
-See also the Kähler-Einstein setting \cite{ds17} and related study \cite{ksz24,yz25}.
-When the cone has a nonsmooth cross-section, for instance a cone that splits off a line $\mathbb{R}\times C(Z)$, much less is known.
+As our first result in higher dimensions, we prove that in dimension five, if one tangent cone splits off a line, then it is the unique tangent cone.
+Our argument does not rely on the Łojasiewicz-Simon inequality as in \cite{cm14}, nor on algebro-geometric techniques as in \cite{ds17}.
+To the best of the authors’ knowledge, this is the first uniqueness result for a general Ricci-flat cone with a nonsmooth cross-section.
+As a consequence, we obtain a clearer description of the asymptotic geometry and new curvature decay estimates for Ricci-flat $5$-manifolds.

-As our first result in higher dimensions, we show that in dimension 5, if one tangent cone splits off a line, then it is the \emph{unique} tangent cone.
-To the best of authors' knowledge, this is the first uniqueness result for a given general Ricci-flat cone with a nonsmooth cross-section.
-It yields a clearer understanding of the asymptotic geometry and provides curvature decay estimates for Ricci-flat $5$-manifolds.
+Analogous uniqueness questions arise in other geometric PDEs, including minimal surface theory \cite{aa,sim,whi,sim94,sze20b,cl,ftw}, mean curvature flow \cite{sch14,cim,cm15,cs21,cm23,lz,bl}, and Ricci flow \cite{sw,cmz,lw,cm25,fla}, where uniqueness has been obtained under various smoothness, integrability, and structural assumptions on the cross-sections.
+We refer to the literature for further developments.